Demonology Warlock Battleground Blitz Guide — Midnight Season 1

 Hybrid (Eye of the Storm)

 As with resource maps, avoid playing the team fight and instead either defend a base or push with a teammate to steal a base.
-Remember that CCing the enemy in order to capture the base is much faster than killing them, and therefore, reinforcements often won't be able to make it in time.
+Remember that CCing the enemy in order to capture the base is much faster than killing them, and therefore, reinforcements often will not be able to make it in time.

 King of the Hill (Temple of Kotmogu)

-Ranged DPS specialisations will always be the best orb carriers on Temple of Kotmogu.
-Being able to set
+Ranged DPS specializations will always be the best orb carriers on Temple of Kotmogu.
+This is thanks to their ability to set up port upstairs and jump into the centre to gain more points.

-a lot of points.
-Additionally, Demonology can cast their pets and then hide and let their pets and teammates
+team can capture a lot of points.
+Additionally, Demonology can cast their pets,

-kill enemies chasing them rather than exposing themselves to danger.
+rather than exposing themselves to danger.

-If your team does not wish you to pick up an orb, treat this as any other battleground and protect your
+If your team does not wish you to pick up an orb, treat this as any other

-orb carriers with CC such as
+battleground and protect your orb carriers with CC such as

 Axe Tossand